Jslxh/whizzap/README.md

 python main.py

-Enter prompt: (eg.,Ask the Assistant Professor to arrange the class committee meeting at the department)
+Enter prompt: (eg., Ask the Assistant Professor to arrange the class committee meeting at the department)

 WhizZap will process the input, find the correct number, and send the message.
 ```